mre/mre.github.io.v2/blog/2017-image-previews.md

 ```

 I use CSS animations instead of JavaScript.
-The duration of the animation is based on the 95% percentile load time of all users of the page.
-Although it's just an approximation, this should work for most users.
+The duration of the animation is based on the 95% percentile load time of all visitors of the page.
+Although it's just an approximation, this should work for most readers.

 ### Result